 There are possible reasons you might want to waive appeal or decide not to file.
 An appeal will, after all, cost additional money in legal fees and so forth.
 You could decide that the cost just isn't worth it, particularly if facts or legal theories came to light before the judge that makes eventually winning unlikely.
 You might also decide that you simply want to return to your native country.

-Also, if you are in detention, deciding to appeal your case would keep you detained, so you might decide to waive appeal simply to get out (but you will have an order of deportation against you, too, so will need to leave the U.S. soon).
+Also, if you are being held in detention, deciding to appeal your case would keep you detained, so you might decide to waive appeal simply to get out (but you will have an order of deportation against you, too, so will need to leave the U.S. soon).

 Discuss the appeal option with your attorney before the final day of your court hearing and do not make the decision of whether to waive your appeal lightly.
 If you say that you do not wish to appeal to the B.I.A. at the end of the proceeding, then you cannot change your mind and do so later.
 (See 8 C.F.R. § 1003.3(a)(1) and Matter of Shih, 20 I&N Dec.
 697 (B.I.A.
 1993).)